Low FODMAP Meal Plan: A Day of Eating Low FODMAP Meals

-Other great vegan food choices include tofu, almonds, peanuts, chia seeds, flax, sunflower, or pumpkin seeds, walnuts, dairy-free milk alternatives (almond or coconut milk), and an abundance of herbs and spices such as parsley, basil, rosemary, and thyme.
+Other great vegan meal plans and food choices include tofu, almonds, peanuts, chia seeds, flax, sunflower, or pumpkin seeds, walnuts, dairy-free milk alternatives (almond or coconut milk), and an abundance of herbs and spices such as parsley, basil, rosemary, and thyme.

 A Low FODMAP Meal Plan

 Before starting a low FODMAP diet, it’s important you familiarize yourself with meal options that are realistic and that you will enjoy.
 It’s one thing to familiarize yourself with what the diet is, but creating meals that fit these restrictions can be incredibly overwhelming.
 To make things easier, I’ve developed several meals and recipes to help you visualize a day of plant-based, low FODMAP eating.

 - Cook ½ cup gluten-free rolled oats with 1 cup water and a splash of unsweetened vanilla almond milk.